lucaszorzi/Teclado-Braille/README.md

-It's a Android project built for INOVApps which is a keyboard in Braille
+It's an Android project built for INOVApps which is a keyboard in Braille